-The court will determine if the holiday is in the child’s best interests.
+The court will determine if the holiday or journey abroad is in the child’s best interests.
 A court is unlikely to rule against a visit to a country that is a member of the Hague Convention.
 However, it may rule against visits to other countries are not thought to be safe, which might include those with COVID-19 related restrictions.

-Child arrangement agreements by phone or Skype
+Child arrangement agreements by phone or Zoom

 At LGFL, we aim to make it as easy as possible to access the legal advice and services you need, and so offer our full family law service remotely.
 The great advantage of remote services is that you don't need to travel to our offices, and virtual mediation means you don't need to meet your ex-partner in person to resolve differences if required.